Host of 'Good Food on the Road'

 Jonathan Gold is a restaurant critic and columnist for the Los Angeles Times.
 Gold also hosts KCRW's Good Food on the Road.

 His love of all things gastronomical has taken him from the LA Weekly (where he started as a proofreader in 1982), to the Los Angeles Times (1990-1996, where he wrote his Counter Intelligence column), to Gourmet (where he was the magazine's New York restaurant critic) and back to the LA Weekly (where he worked for more than a decade).
+In 2012, he returned to the L.A.
+Times.
 If you follow the LA food scene, you know about Gold's ability to find and savor Uzbek, Korean, Peruvian and Islamic Chinese cuisine.
 He discovered the only Trinidadian restaurant in Inglewood.

 In 2007 Gold won the Pulitzer Prize for Criticism — the first win for a food writer – and was a Pulitzer finalist in 2011 as well.
 He has been honored twice as a National Magazine Award finalist in criticism by the American Society of Magazine Editors.